Princess Mako: Get To Know The Royal Who’s Giving Up Her Crown To Get Married

 Imagine that you had to choose between love and royalty?
-Princess Mako of Japan made that tough choice on May 17, and she followed her heart.
+Princess Mako, 25, of Japan made that tough choice on May 17, and she followed her heart.
 She will officially give up her crown to marry her college sweetheart!
 Here’s 5 key things to know about her!

 Some people long for royalty, while others dream of love!
 In Princess Mako‘s case, she chose option two.
 Japan’s Princess, 25, will officially give up her crown in the name of love when she marries, Kei Komuro, 25.
 Get to know the young woman who’s caused quite the shakeup in Japan.